Commander, Submarine Force Atlantic: History

 On 1 May 1977, Submarine Development Group 2 was officially redesignated as Submarine Development Squadron 12 in recognition of its role and responsibilities and new organizational status.
 In August 1979, Submarine Squadron 8 was recommissioned in Norfolk, where it remained until consolidation with Submarine Squadron 6 on April 28, 2011.
 On January 13, 2012, Submarine Squadron 2 similarly was disestablished, transferring its boats to Submarine Squadron 4 and Submarine Development Squadron 12.

 As Commander, Task Force 42, COMSUBLANT operated Atlantic Fleet attack submarines.
 In addition, as Commander, Task Force 84, the previous Atlantic Fleet special surveillance and anti-submarine warfare commander, COMSUBLANT operates submarines, Maritime Patrol Aircraft, surface ships assigned by Fleet Forces Command and Integrated Undersea Surveillance System assets.

 As of 2011, SUBLANT numbers 30 submarines and more than 15,000 officers, enlisted, and civilian personnel providing combat ready submarines in the Atlantic, Arctic, Eastern Pacific, and Indian Oceans and the Mediterranean Sea.

 Commander, Naval Submarine Forces wrote in June 2012 on his blog: "We're not perfect.
 In the Submarine Force we've had some high-visibility lapses in character.
 You've read about them: the cheating incident on USS MEMPHIS, the fraternization between the Chief of the Boat and a female midshipman on USS NEBRASKA, an incident of hazing on USS Florida, and the financial misconduct of some Supply Officers in Kings Bay.
 In each case, once discovered, these incidents were thoroughly investigated, and appropriate people were held accountable.
 This is our approach and we'll continue to address these cases swiftly and decisively."

 There have also been previous problems of this nature.
 Commander Michael J. Alfonso was relieved as Commander, Blue Crew, USS Florida (SSBN-728) in 1997 for ignoring his executive officer and browbeating his crew.

 Rear Admiral Kenneth Perry, Commander, Submarine Group 2, retired on Friday, August 22, 2014, and the post of Commander Submarine Group 2 was disestablished that day.
 The responsibilities of the 45 personnel in the group headquarters have been shifted to the individual submarine squadrons.
 The new arrangement, with Submarine Squadrons reporting directly to the Submarine type commander for the fleet, mirrors that functioning in the Pacific.

-Submarines and units
+Units and submarines

-These are the submarines and related units reporting to COMSUBLANT.
+These are the units and assigned submarines reporting to COMSUBLANT.

-Norfolk, Virginia
+Naval Station Norfolk

+Naval Station Norfolk, in Norfolk, Virginia, is home to Submarine Group 2 and the following submarine squadrons: